laertos/website-optimization/README.md

 ### Summary
 ------------------------------------------------------------
-The purpose of this project is to optimize the website by optimizing the critical rendering path through methods learned in the Udacity Web Optimization course and Critical rendering Path score.
+The purpose of this project is to optimize the website by optimizing the critical rendering path through methods learned in the Udacity Web Optimization course and Critical Rendering Path score.

 ### Running Instructions
 -------------------------------------------------------------